m2b3/gesturecap_mapping/mapping/Readme_of_ableton/Ableton_Live_Virtual_DJ_tutorial.md

 ### 3. Map the Control Dial to a Parameter:
 - Click on the title bar of the patch device to select it.
 - Enter Ableton's mapping mode by clicking the `MIDI` map button in the bottom right corner.
 Clear button on the left botton corner rest all the previos mapping.
-- All mappable parameters in your session will turn yellow.
+- All mappable parameters in your session will turn (Yellow for gesture mapping from the Max Patch and Blue in ableton live for audio effect mapping).
 Click on the parameter you wish to control (e.g., a filter's Frequency knob).
 - Click on the dial within your Max for Live patch.
 A mapping will be created.
-- Your gesture will now control the audio parameter in real-time
+- Your gesture will now control the audio parameter in real-time.

 ### 4. Combine Multiple Patches:
 - To control multiple parameters with different gestures, drag more patches onto the same or different MIDI track.
 It does not matter as long as it is not in the same track as ur audio file.
 - Example: Use `RHX.amxd` to control a filter and `RHY.amxd` to control reverb send.
 You can now control both effects independently with one hand.Or do one to many mapping through duplicate the mapping tracks.

-## The Patch Library: Your Gesture Vocabulary

-Here are the primary patches available for use.
-Mix and match them to build your instrument.
-Again see updates in python file for extended vocabulary.

-### Core Control Patches
-- `RHX.amxd`: Right Hand X-axis.
-Controls a dial based on horizontal hand movement.
-- `RHY.amxd`: Right Hand Y-axis.
-Controls a dial based on vertical hand movement.
-- `LHX.amxd`: Left Hand X-axis.
-- `LHY.amxd`: Left Hand Y-axis.

-### Expressive Musical Patches that done in my other max file but you could also used the built in audio effect through dials mapping in ableton live.
-- **Pitch Control Patch**: Maps a gesture to a musical pitch.
-Useful for playing melodies or arpeggios.
-- **Velocity Control Patch**: Maps the speed of your gesture to a dial.
-A faster hand movement results in a higher dial value.
-Perfect for controlling note velocity or effect intensity.
-- **Volume Control Patch**: A dedicated patch for controlling track volume or expression.

-### Experimental Patches
-- **Air Drumming Patch (In-Progress)**: Detects percussive "hit" gestures and sends a trigger that can be mapped to a drum rack or sampler. (just like aeroband without the stick) This is still under development.

-## Advanced Mapping Techniques

 ### One-to-Many Control
 Use a single gesture to control multiple parameters.